Keep up with recent media coverage of DOJ GEN’s work.

 • Press coverage of our request for executive action on sexual misconduct in federal workplaces.

-Bloomberg News broke the story of DOJ GEN’s request to the White House Gender Policy Council and OPM to issue an executive order or regulation directing agencies to evaluate their sexual misconduct response systems and overhaul them if necessary.
+Bloomberg News broke the story of DOJ GEN’s request to the White House and OPM to issue an executive order or regulation directing agencies to evaluate their sexual misconduct response systems and overhaul them if necessary.
 We provided a detailed blueprint for how the Administration can do this.

 • 36 DOJ GEN members shared their IVF stories--and people listened.